ronkow/C-code/README.md

 # C-codes #
-This repository contains short C programs.
+Short C programs.
-Please read the comments in the source code files for details.
+Please read the comments in the source code for details.